Google Nest Mini 2nd Gen (Coral)

 Is there a better alternative?

 But as of right now, the Nest Mini brings a faster and smarter assistant.
 Yes, the Echo Dot comes with a marginally better app and more options (more speaker choices, more smart home product compatibility, compatibility with Apple Music, etc.), but the Nest Mini still has a lot to offer for those who enjoy Google Home devices.
-It’s also $49 online, which is priced reasonably compared to its predecessor, the $29 priced Google Home Mini.
+It’s also $49 online, which is a smidgen more than its predecessor, the Google Home Mini ($39).
+Unless you really want to save the money, you’re better off investing in the newer Nest Mini.

 Want more options?
 Check out our favorite smart speakers of 2019.